VBayesLab/VBLabDocs/VB-CGVB.md

 <header style="font-weight:bold;font-size:20px"><span style="font-family:monospace;color:Tomato">data</span> - Input data</header>
 #### Data type: table | dataset array
 <br>
-The data to which the model `Mdl` is fit, specified as a table or dataset array.
+The data to which the model `Mdl` or `Func` is fitted, specified as a table or matrix.

-For cross-sectional data, `CGVB` takes the last variable as the response variable and the others as the predictor variables.
+For cross-sectional data, <samp>CGVB</samp> takes the last variable as the response variable and the others as the predictor variables.

 For time series data, the data can be stored in a row or column 1D array.
 </div>